niudai/Github-Explorer/README.md

 ### Setup Github To Workspace

-Invoke `Github Explorer: Setup Workspace` to mount github folder to your workspace, after which you would see a folder named `Github` appeared in your workspace:
+Invoke `Remote - Github: Setup Workspace` to mount github folder to your workspace, after which you would see a folder named `Github` appeared in your workspace:

 ![Image](https://pic4.zhimg.com/80/v2-c41502d51fbadd80aa98c8246c87d8ca.png)

 ### Open Repository

-Invoke `Github Explorer: Open Github Repository`, you would see this popup:
+Invoke `Remote - Github: Open Github Repository`, you would see this popup:

 ![Image](https://pic4.zhimg.com/80/v2-fd6c64208c0573df47a3de445a642e1c.png)